-How to Scrape Websites Without Being Blocked?Friday, July 05, 2019
+How to Scrape Websites Without Being Blocked in 5 Mins?Friday, July 05, 2019

 Web scraping is a technique often employed for automating human browsing behavior for the purpose of retrieving large amounts of data from the web pages efficiently.

 While various web scraping tools, like Octoparse, are getting popular around and benefit people substantially in all fields, they come with a price for web owners.
 A straightforward example is when web scraping overloads a web server and leads to a server breakdown.
 More and more web owners have equipped their sites with all kinds of anti-scraping techniques to block scrapers, which makes web scraping more difficult.
 Nevertheless, there are still ways to fight against blocking.
 In this article, we will talk about 5 tips you can follow to get around blocking.

 1. Slow down the scraping